 Alternatively, some young seniors may find permanent (“universal-life” or “whole-life”) insurance a better buy.
 These policies generally come with higher premiums, and you may be paying them for much longer than with a term policy.
 However, certain policies have flexible underwriting, and most give you life insurance coverage for your lifetime.

 Here’s everything you need to know about term life insurance for seniors over 60, as well as permanent life insurance options for seniors of all ages.

-Term Life Insurance for Seniors
+Term Life Insurance for Seniors Over 60

-- 30 year term- A 30 year term is not available in your 60's.
+- 30-year term- A 30-year term is not available for seniors over 60.

 Applying for Term Life Insurance

-Most likely expect your doctor records to be ordered.
-(At this age, insurance companies like to see you having annual checkups and following doctor's advice.)
-If you have some medical issues, they may order records from multiple doctors.
-When the underwriter has this information along with your application, exam and lab results, they will decide on your rating.
+Almost all term policies require full underwriting.
+This means applicants will take a paramedical exam that includes measures of height, weight, blood pressure and pulse.
+Blood and urine samples, as well as a complete medical history, are also required.You can also expect your medical records to be requested.
+(At this age, insurance companies like to see you having annual checkups and following your doctor's advice.)
+If you have medical issues, the underwriter may order records from multiple doctors.
+When the carrier has all of your medical information, along with your application and exam and lab results, they will assign you a rating.